zhouyuan888888/DragNeXt/README.md

   <img align="left" src="./figure/logo.png" width="14%" /><h1 align="center">DragNeXt: Rethinking Drag-Based Image Editing</h1>
 </p>

-This repository is the official code of [DragNeXt](https://arxiv.org/pdf/2506.07611), accepted by AAAI 2016! 🎉🎉🎉
+🌈 This repository is the official code of [DragNeXt](https://arxiv.org/pdf/2506.07611).
+DragNeXt is accepted by AAAI 2026 🎉🎉🎉!

-## 1. Todo list
+## 1. 🎯 Todo list
 - [x] open a Github repository for DragNeXt;
 - [x] initialize README.md;
 - [ ] add more visualized results in the repository;